 Call of Evil: Biohazard

-In fairness, this game really isn’t that much better than Raccoon City, but I had to put it as THE WORST Resident Evil game because when I sat down to think about it, I realized that I could literally put any single game here in its place.
+In fairness, this game really isn’t that much worse than Raccoon City, but I had to put it as THE WORST Resident Evil game because when I sat down to think about it, I realized that I could literally put any single game here in its place.
 Not any Resident Evil game, ANY game.
 Umbrella Corps has as much to do with the core of the Resident Evil series as Call of Duty does and that’s not a joke, because Call of Duty also has zombies.

 Gone are puzzle-solving elements, a suspenseful and scary story, elaborate schemes enriching the plot, clearly supernatural elements, interesting characters or classic survival horror elements.
 It’s a thinly-veiled multiplayer shooter.
 And if it was a good multiplayer shooter I could maybe even forgive this (I wouldn’t, but maybe I could believe SOMEONE is having fun with it), but it’s NOT, it quickly became a meme when people realized how OP the melee weapon is, turning it into a bizarre and profoundly unentertaining experience.
-[Also, it’s pretty much dead, because the lobbies are completely empty nowadays.
-So I heard, at least, because I’m not a masochist and haven’t checked for myself – Ed.]

 It’s… Bad.
 Really, really bad.
 It plays more like an incompetent fanfiction of a Resident Evil game than the real thing.
 It’s the equivalent of Metal Gear: Survive in Resident Evil form.
 And as an insult to injury, at release the game’s controls were straight up broken.
 It was barely playable.
 Today, I would not believe anybody could be playing this game for any reason other than for a joke.
 A bad, bad joke.
 Don’t even think to make that joke.